Using Resource Owner Password from Server side

 Brute-force protection relies on having the original user's IP.
 When calling the API from your server, Auth0 treats the IP of your server as the IP of the end user, and uses it as input for the anomaly-detection functionality, in particular, for brute-force protection.
 This situation could potentially trigger false positives into the brute-force protection shields, causing it to block users or trigger warnings for legitimate requests.

 To prevent this, you may send the end-user's IP address to Auth0 along with the credentials and configure the client to trust the provided IP.
-Because of security considerations, this configuration is only possible for Authenticated clients (i.e. those with authentication based on a client secret).
+Because of security considerations, this configuration is only possible for Authenticated clients (such as those with authentication based on a client secret).

 Configuring the Auth0 Client to receive and trust the IP sent by your server